 Exploring the effect of firm-level data.
 We measured the dependent measures for the secondary data at the firm level, because business unit data were not available.
 We tested whether this might have an effect on our results.
 The sum of squares relating to the dependent variable can be partitioned into between companies sum of squares and within companies sum of squares, and it seems reasonable to assume that the ratio of within company mean square to between company mean square should be roughly the same in the primary and secondary data.
-We performed one-way analyses of variance with firm as treatment on the financial performance measure and found that the mean square within company was .644 $\times$ the mean square between companies.
+We performed one-way analyses of variance with firm as treatment on the financial performance measure and found that the mean square within company was $.644 \times$ the mean square between companies.
 We then did one-way analyses of variance on the secondary data and multiplied the between company mean squares by .644.
 However, this is an overestimate for within-company variance, because independent variable deviations from the company mean should be correlated with the estimated Y.

 Therefore, we conducted multiple regressions using firm-level data to obtain the approximate percent variance explained by the explanatory variables, uncontaminated by the within-company variance.
 Multiplying $(1 - R^2)$ by the company variance estimate resulted in an estimated withincompany variance, after we controlled for the explanatory variables.
 Taking the square root produced the estimated standard deviation within company.
-We then obtained random normal deviates from a normal distribution with mean zero and the preceding square root and added it to the firm measure.
-This yielded simulated business unit dependent variables, with approximately the correct amount of withincompany variance.
-We then ran the regressions as previously.
-The ROA results produced the same pattern of significant, positive effects for the revenue emphasis, whereas the stock returns showed insignificant (but directionally similar) effects for the revenue emphasis and replicated the significant, negative effects for the dual emphasis.
-Therefore, the conclusions from our analyses are mostly unaffected by the use of firm-level dependent measures.
+We then obtained ranbt refers to the t-statistic for the estimated coefficients.

+cThe dual emphasis results are reported only for the size-adjusted stock returns model and not the ROA model, because entry of dual emphasis was significant only for the former and not the latter.